-Great Britain stamps were used on the island from 1858 with an ‘A11’ cancel, until the control passed to the local Post Office in 1860 and the first stamps for the island were introduced.
+St Lucia Stamps – Stamps from Britain were used on the island from 1858 with an ‘A11’ cancel, until the control passed to the local post office in 1860 and the first stamps for the island were introduced.
 To save the Colony money only one plate was engraved, with the values identified by the colour of the stamps, red for 1d, blue for 4d and green for 6d, and as a further economy the design was copied from a Revenue stamp used in South Australia.
 From 1883 the ‘standard’ key plate design was introduced as a set of six values to 1s.

 We offer St Lucia stamps and St Lucia stamp collections, complete sets, errors and varieties, proofs, essays, postal history and covers including first day covers for this area.
 Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps from St Lucia, classic stamps, postmarks and cancellations, specialised collections, estate boxes and anything related to St Lucia stamp collecting and filling your stamp albums – just keep your eye on us!